trufflesuite/truffle/README.md

 ##### deploy

 Compile and deploy contracts to the network.
-Will only deploy the contracts specified in the app configuration's `deploy` array.
+Will only deploy the contracts specified in the app's `deploy` configuration.
+Contracts are compiled intelligently unless otherwise specified.

 ```
 $ truffle deploy